Recurring Saturday Night Live characters and sketches introduced 1997–98: GoLords

 A parody of Thunderbirds and Supercar.
-The segments were written by Andrew Steele.
+The segments were written by Harper Steele.

 Pretty Living

 Ana Gasteyer played the host of a TV show called Pretty Living.
 Each episode featured Molly Shannon as Helen Madden, an exuberant self-proclaimed "Joyologist" whose trademark phrase was "I love, I love it!" while kicking her legs and crossing and uncrossing her legs repeatedly.
 Helen Madden also appeared in an earlier 1996 sketch called "Single and Loving it" with Cheri Oteri.
 Debuted March 14, 1998.

 Terrence Maddox, Nude Model

 A Will Ferrell sketch.
 Debuted March 14, 1998.